StephanieArgy/StephanieArgy.github.io/now.md

 title: Now
 permalink: /now/
 ---
 Inspired by the Now pages of [Derek Sivers](https://sivers.org/nowff) and [Gregory Brown](http://practicingdeveloper.com/now/) and many others, I've created this list of the things I'm working on now -- to be updated regularly as I finish old things and add new ones.
-(Most recent update: January 12, 2016).
+(Most recent update: February 10, 2016).

 My main work at the moment is in three areas: Story, Coding, Angel Investing.